 It's crucial to thoroughly research clinics and verify surgeon credentials before making a decision.
 When performed by qualified professionals in accredited facilities, laparoscopic myomectomy in Mexico can be a safe and affordable option for many patients.

 The best laparoscopic myomectomy clinics in Mexico hold JCI and General Health Council accreditations, operating in cities like Cancún.
-According to Bookimed’s ranking, the top clinics are Dr. Enrique Pliego Private Practice and DR. IRERI ASTEINZA Clinic.
+According to Bookimed’s ranking, the top clinics are Hospital de la Familia and Dr. Enrique Pliego Private Practice.
 They stand out for board-certified gynecologic surgeons, over 20 years of experience, and certification by the Mexican Council of Laparoscopic Surgery.
 When choosing a provider, look for international accreditations, council-certified specialists, and proven surgical expertise, with balanced costs.
 Always consult a qualified gynecologist before making a decision.

 Currency | Mexican peso (you also can pay for services in dollars) |